BEAST-Fitting/beast/docs/install.rst

 https://stsci.box.com/v/beastlibs

 Note that the archive at this link contains a folder called `files`.
-The *contents* of this folder are the library files required by beast.
-It is these files that need to be placed within (any of) the possible locations specified in :ref:`library_loc`.
+The *contents* of this folder are the library files required by the BEAST.
+These files need to be placed within (any of) the possible locations specified in :ref:`library_loc`.

 Script download
 ---------------

-Alternatively, after installing the BEAST, run the following script and the library files will be downloaded into the location specified in :ref:`library_loc`
+Alternatively, after installing the BEAST, run the following script and the library files will be downloaded into the location specified in :ref:`library_loc`:

 .. code-block:: console